ibm-cloud-docs/openshift/openshift_storage_odf_sat.md

 | `ocsUpgrade` | Enter a `true` or `false` to upgrade the major version of your ODF deployment. | `false` |
 | `workerNodes` | **Optional**: Enter the private IP addresses for the worker nodes that you want to use for your ODF deployment.
 Don't specify this parameter if you want to use all the worker nodes in your cluster.
 To retrieve your worker node IP addresses, run `oc get nodes`. | N/A |
 | `clusterEncryption` | Available for add-on version 4.7.0 and later.
 Enter `true` or `false` to enable encryption. |
-{: caption="Classic OpenShift Data Foundation parameter reference" caption-side="top"}
+{: caption="OpenShift Data Foundation parameter reference" caption-side="top"}
 {: summary="The rows are read from left to right.
 The first column is the custom resource parameter.
 The second column is a brief description of the parameter.
 The third column is the default value of the parameter."}